CHENZeyi1101/WB_Algo/README.md

 # Environment Setup

-To replicate the environment and run the project, follow these steps:

-### Option 1: Using Conda (recommended)

-Create a new Conda environment and install dependencies via `requirements.txt`:
+To replicate the environment and run the project, you are encouraged to create a new Conda environment and install dependencies via `requirements.txt`:

 ```bash
 conda create -n myenv python=3.11